ISO 5060: The New International Standard for Translation Quality Evaluation

 Severity Levels

-ISO 5060 adopts the three-tier severity model:
+ISO 5060 uses the three-tier severity model:

 How ISO 5060 Differs from Other Standards